arcology-network/devnet/docs/l2-docker.md

  - -f indicates the RPC URL of the L1 node
  - -s specify the RPC URL of the L2 node

->> Feel free to customize the container name as needed.
+>> Feel free to customize the container name as necessary.

  ### 2. Start Arcology L2 Rollup